Agni-V

 Agni-V (Sanskrit: अग्नि; lit.
 Fire) is a land based nuclear MIRV-capable intermediate-range ballistic missile (IRBM) developed by the Defence Research and Development Organisation (DRDO) of India.
-The missile has a base range of 5400 km, which can reportedly be extended to intercontinental ballistic missile (ICBM) ranges of more than 7000 km.
+Although the missile is officially classified as an "IRBM" with a range in excess of 5500 km, experts estimate it to be an intercontinental ballistic missile (ICBM) with a range of 8000 km.
 It is a three-stage, road-mobile, canisterised and solid-fueled ballistic missile.
-It is one of the fastest missiles in the world, reaching speeds up to 24 Mach.
+The missile reaches a speed of 24 Mach during its flight.